-- Look at your past performance and that of your competitors, then set benchmarks.
+- Look at your past performance and that of your competitors.
+Set benchmarks.

-- Monitor to maintain an in-depth picture of your brand.
+- Monitor, to keep an in-depth picture of your brand.

-- Set up alerts to enable real-time monitoring and engagement.
+- Set up Talkwalker Alerts to enable real-time monitoring and engagement.

-- Monitor your themes and influencers.
+- Monitor themes and influencers.
 What's your audience engaging with, and who’s diffusing that message?

 - Collate key metrics on one dashboard to make data easy to find and analyze.

-- Compare new data alongside goals, to highlight changes in your audience sentiment.
+- Compare new data alongside goals, to highlight any changes in your audience sentiment.

-- Look at other industry trends or competitor actions that you could monitor.
+- Look at other industry trends or competitor actions that you should monitor.

-- Share your results with the relevant teams.
+- Share your results with the relevant teams in your company.

-Use these ten steps to measure your social reputation on your owned and earned media, including social networks, online news outlets, blogs, and forums.
+Ten small steps to measure your social reputation.
+Owned and earned media, including social networks, online news outlets, blogs, and forums.

 Owned social media monitoring

-Analyze how much you engage with your audience and the tone of your communication.
-This will affect what your consumers think of your brand.
+How much do you engage with your audience?
+What's the tone of your communication?
+These things will affect what consumers think of your brand.
+How they react.